socketio/socket.io-client-cpp/Tutorial.md

 In the connection editor, edit the slots of MainWindow at the right side, add Those slots function name added in `mainwindow.h` before.

-Then you'll be able to connect the event signal from widget with your own slots.
+Then we'll be able to connect the event signal from widget with our own slots.

 We finally end up with this:
 ![QT signals&slots](screenshots/SignalsSlots.jpg)

 ###Adding UI refresh Signals/Slots
-We may need request UI refresh in `sio::client` callbacks which may not be in UI thread, So we need `Signal` for non-UI thread to request `Slots` functions been executed in UI thread.
-Say we have to signal `QListWidgetItem` being added, we need to add:
+`sio::client`'s callbacks are not in UI thread.
+However, UI is required to be updated by those callbacks, so we need some `Signal` for non-UI thread to "request" `Slots` functions been called in UI thread.
+Say if we want to signal `QListWidgetItem` being added, add:

 ```C++
 //In mainwindow.h